Stories from Hartford's Grassroots

 In his twenties Sandburg was a regular contributor of news and poetry to the International Socialist Review (ISR) and other prominent liberal and radical magazines.
 With his work for the Chicago Daily News he honed his skill as a reporter who wrote in the language of the working class.

-In true muckraking tradition Sandburg exposed the 1915 Eastland steamer tragedy in Lake Michigan.
+In true muckraking tradition Sandburg exposed the 1915 Eastland steamer tragedy on Lake Michigan.
 The ship capsized, killing 800 workers on their way to a company picnic.
-Sandburg discovered that the Seamen’s union had for years protested the lack of regulations and quality inspections.
+Sandburg discovered that the Seamen’s union had for years protested the lack of ship safety regulations and quality inspections.
 He further revealed that the “picnic” was a mandatory event: you bought a ticket or you might lose your job.

 In January, 1932, Sandburg gave readings at Hartford’s Weaver High School, Bulkeley High and West Middle School for several thousand students, faculty and members of the public.